Tulle Hazelrigg: Research and career

 In 1986, Hazelrigg moved to the University of Utah, where she was appointed to the Howard Hughes Medical Institute.
 Hazelrigg was the first to attach green fluorescent protein to another protein, allowing her to track a protein's movement through living cells using the green fluorescent tag.
 She showed that the resulting green fluorescent protein fusion protein behaved the same way as the untagged protein.
 Green fluorescent protein fusion proteins allow for the study and localization of proteins in living cells.
 She joined the faculty at Columbia University in 1992.

 Hazelrigg studies the propagation and differentiation of germ cells using the model organism Drosophila.
 Germ cells undergo a complex differentiation process and become male and female gametes.
-Hazelrigg has investigated how genes are regulated within the stem cells of germs and how this regulation is impacted by differentiation.
+Hazelrigg has investigated how genes are regulated within germline stem cells and how this regulation is affected by differentiation.
 She discovered the histone-lysine methyltransferase dSETDB1, which is located in the pericentric heterochromatin and catalyzes the methylation of histone H3 at its K9 residue (H3K9).
 Without this gene, germline stem cells are not maintained in adult Drosophila in both the ovaries and the testes.
 She is investigating the gene targets of dSETDB1 and the mechanisms by which dSETDB1 identifies the targets in the genome.

 In September 2019, Hazelrigg and her husband, Martin Chalfie, were awarded honorary degrees from Connecticut College.